GregoireHENRY/AI-UFOs-installer/README.md

 # AI-UFOs installer

 ## Introduction
 The official **AI-UFOs** multi-platform installer.
+Game based on the CodInGame Thales Hackathon.
 Follow the instructions in the section Setup concerning your platform.
 Once installed correctly, read the How to play manual before playing.

 ![](Windows/AI-UFOs/resources/screenshots/field.png)